Krish29f/Investigating-Netflix-Movies/README.md

 # Investigating-Netflix-Movies
-A Data Analysis project using Python which uses datasets from Netflix's movies to analyze if modern movies are getting shorter by the time.
+This project is an Exploratory Data Analysis (EDA) using Python, where we analyze datasets from Netflix's movies.
+The primary aim is to investigate if modern movies are getting shorter over time.
+We perform a comprehensive EDA on the Netflix data to understand the factors that may be contributing to the trend of movies getting shorter.
+This analysis could provide valuable insights for filmmakers and audiences alike.
+Stay tuned for interesting findings!